Emmaf97/db_queries_lab/query_list_lab2.md

 ```    );```

 -- 2.a: For each table (facilities/members/bookings)
 --	Explain what can... and what can't... happen?
 --  {NOTE: ignore and references to 'FOREIGN KEY' for now]

 -- 2.b: Do a SELCT * on each and see NO Data yet.
+No entries added yet

 -- Scroll-down
 -- and use the INSERTs for facilities and members
 -- to populate those tables with some data
 -- and figure out what query to run
 --  test it on your local clubdata tables